seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_pdf.md

 ==== 2.
 Discussions about big data will fuse with AI
 //ST: !
 Enthusiasm, disappointment, bad buzz worries, debates, promises... the discourse about AI will grow.
 AI is fed on data, so the future of big data will intersect with what AI becomes.

 //ST: !

-Wwe have a session devoted to data science / machine learning / AI later in this course.
+We have a session devoted to data science / machine learning / AI later in this course.
 You can already start reading the documents for this course:

 - https://fr.pinterest.com/seinecle/what-is-data-science/[What is data science?]
 - https://fr.pinterest.com/seinecle/ai-applications-in-business/[AI applications in business]